ajpc500/NimlineWhispers2/README.md

 [+] Success!
 Outputted to syscalls.nim
 ```

-For easy of integration, the mapping shown in the command-line is added as a comment in the outputted `syscalls.nim` file (just above the functions and below the SW2 methods).
+For ease of integration, the mapping shown in the command-line is added as a comment in the outputted `syscalls.nim` file (just above the functions and below the SW2 methods).
 As below (including the first function to demonstrate the output):

 ```
 ...